-COVID-19 vaccines will protect you from serious illness due to COVID-19 (coronavirus).
+COVID-19 vaccines will protect you from serious illness from COVID-19 (coronavirus).

-If you are 18 or older, you can still register if you haven't already.
+If you are aged 16 or older, you can still register for your COVID-19 vaccine.

 If you cannot leave your home

 If you cannot leave home for medical reasons, your GP can refer you for a home vaccination.

 Last updated: 25 August 2021 at 5.20pm